Global Network

 Legal Status

-While World Carfree Network as a global entity does not have legal status, it exists as a functioning network organised with a Charter, Statutes, an International Coordination Centre (ICC), a Steering Committee and an Advisory Board.
+While World Carfree Network as a global entity does not have legal status, it exists as a functioning network organised with a Charter, Statutes, a Steering Committee and an Advisory Board.
 See the links above for details.

-World Carfree Network Europe o.s. is an affiliate of the global network and a nonprofit organisation registered and based in the Czech Republic.
-It coordinates the European activities of the network and runs the network's International Coordination Centre.
+World Carfree Network Europe o.s. was an affiliate of the global network and a non-profit organisation registered and based in the Czech Republic.
+It was dissolved in 2012.

 What is the Carfree Movement?